 Our Future Planetarium system

-- Think of the difference between a computer and a slide projector and you start to see the power of a digital system.
+- A digital planetarium system is a computer-based system using digital projection.
+Think of the difference between a computer and a slide projector and you start to see the power of a digital system.

 - In a digital system, the projected image is made up of individual pixels.
 Because the dome is covered by an array of pixels rather than a fixed set of holes or lenses, anything can be projected: videos, images, other applications and labels.

 - A digital system will show the sky as seen from anywhere in the database.
-For example, views of the earth from Saturn, our solar system seen from above, the black hole at the center of our galaxy, the galactic super cluster or any other digital file or video.
+For example, views of the earth from Saturn, our solar system seen from above, the black hole at the center of our galaxy, the Virgo galactic super cluster or any other digital file or video.

 - We will be able to simulate the sky from any point of Earth or from other planets and moons, asteroids and comets.